jcdahlke/startup/README.md

 * **existing user** - Returns an error if user already exists in the db.
 * **Use MongoDB to store credentials** - Stores both encrypted user info and their scores.
 * **Restricts functionality** - You can only play when logged in.
 An authtoken stored in the cookie is need to play.

+## WebSocket deliverable
+The following is an example of the required information for the `Startup WebSocket` deliverable

+* For this deliverable I used webSocket to communicate scores other users are getting